Emerah/Maschine-Control/README.md

 __instrument__:

-    play instruments with selectable keys and scales with guide light of scale notes [step and chords buttons to scroll octaves up and dow]
+    play instruments with selectable keys and scales with guide light of scale notes

+    scroll keyboard octaves up and down [step and chords buttons]

     select scales with [pad mode and keyboard buttons]